Kmakj/Technology-Notes/README.md

 ## JSX

-After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects. **This means that you can use JSX inside of if statements and for loops, assign it to variables, accept it as arguments, and return it from functions:**
+After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects. **This means that you can use JSX inside of if statements and for loops, assign it to variables, accept it as arguments, and return it from functions:** You can embed any JavaScript expression in JSX by wrapping it in curly braces.

 * You may use quotes to specify string literals as attributes: